decentraland/adr/docs/ADR-72-ab-testing.md

 ## Main objectives

 - sanitize metrics
-- allow data team to develop, monitor and improve dashboards and tools decoupled from the implementation on each app
+- allow data team to develop, monitor, and improve dashboards and tools decoupled from the implementation on each app
 - allow any team to implement a/b testings on their environment without dependencies with other teams
 - leverage over already implemented and tested tools